JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/soft-wraps/index.md

 screenshot: ./tip.jpeg
 leadin: |
   Want to enable soft wraps in all *.html* or all *.md* files?
-You can now configure soft wraps for specific file types in *Preferences/Settings | Editor | General*.
+You can configure soft wraps for specific file types in *Preferences/Settings | Editor | General*.